-A murder conviction doesn't guarantee the death penalty.
+A murder conviction does not guarantee the death penalty.
 The jury must first find that there were "aggravating" circumstances to the homicide before it can impose capital punishment.

-Even if the jury does find aggravating circumstances, it's still not obligated to impose death.
+Even if the jury does find aggravating circumstances, it is still not obligated to impose death.
 And a good Nevada criminal defense attorney may be able to present enough "mitigating" circumstances to outweigh any aggravating ones.

 This article explains Nevada laws for "capital murder."
 Continue reading to learn how courts determine whether to resort to the death penalty, and how defendants may try to avoid it.

 What is "capital murder" in Nevada criminal cases?

 Capital murder is a criminal homicide which potentially carries the death penalty in Nevada.
 Note that in California, capital murder is also called "special circumstances murder."